Develop China’s peaceful rise instead of territory rows, scholar tells Beijing ｜ Apple Daily

 He advised the two countries to strengthen civil communication and dialogue, and to examine their own interests.
 By identifying common interests where cooperation could easily be achieved, they could build mutual trust for further cooperation.

-Territorial and rights disputes surrounding the South China Sea involve both island and maritime claims by Brunei, mainland China, Indonesia, Malaysia, the Philippines, Taiwan and Vietnam.
+German action in the South China Sea was not high-profile, but it showed that the country had decided to stand with its allies in the North Atlantic Treaty Organization and reject the Chinese position that the ocean constituted their inner waters, Larry said.

+The presence of the Western countries was a result of them following the call of the U.S. on freedom of navigation, according to Larry.
+The situation had evolved but a war had yet to happen, and the extent of the U.S. siege of China would depend on the latter’s response, he added.

-The ocean, spreading over an area as large as 100 Taiwans, has been found since the 1970s to contain rich natural resources in its seabed, including 23 billion tons of oil.
+The South China Sea spreads over an area as large as 100 Taiwans.
+Since the 1970s, it has been found to contain rich natural resources in its seabed, including 23 billion tons of oil.

 Its location is also of great strategic value, being the key link between the Pacific Ocean and the Indian Ocean.
 As the world’s busiest transport route, it accounts for half of the international sea freight volume and a third of merchant ships sailing around the globe.